Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Discussion and conclusions

 \section{Discussion and conclusions}

 In this paper, we conducted a comprehensive survey over a large sample of initial neutrino angular distributions to investigate the outcome of the asymptotic state of FFC in the periodic 1D-box setup.
-Several thousands of simulations for initial $\nu_e$ and $\bar\nu_e$ angular distributions parametrized by the Gaussian and the maximum-entropy functions that can also be specified by the initial zeroth moment of $\bar\nu_e$, $I_{\bar\nu}$, and flux factors, $F_\nu$, and $F_{\bar\nu}$ were performed to times when the systems reach close to the asymptotic states.
+Several thousands of simulations for initial $\nu_e$ and $\bar\nu_e$ angular distributions parametrized by the Gaussian and the maximum-entropy functions that can also be specified by the initial zeroth moment of $\bar\nu_e$, $I_{\bar\nu}$, and flux factors $F_\nu$ and $F_{\bar\nu}$ were performed to times when the systems reach close to the asymptotic states.
 These results provide a database for the design of effective treatments so that FFCs can be approximately incorporated into realistic hydrodynamic simulations that include classical neutrino transport.

-We found that in the asymptotic state, flavor conversions on one side of the $\nu$ELN (defined as the ``small'' side in this work) happen in a way that the system evolves towards flavor equilibration to eliminate the zero crossing when averaging over the entire box, as pointed out in several earlier works.
+We found that in the asymptotic state, flavor conversions on one side of the $\nu$ELN (defined as the small side in this work) happen in a way that the system evolves toward flavor equilibration to eliminate the zero crossing when averaging over the entire box, as pointed out in several earlier works \cite{bhattacharyya2021fast,wu2021collective,richer2021neutrino}.
 Interestingly, we also found that slight overconversions on the small side in the asymptotic state can happen as a general final outcome of the system, which however, does not introduce new zero crossings.

-Assuming flavor equilibration on the small side, we formulated several new analytical prescriptions that aim to improve the existing formulations including the box-like and the linear prescriptions proposed in Refs.~\cite{bhattacharyya2021fast,bhattacharyya2022elaborating,zaizen2023simple}, which provided analytical formula to characterize the asymptotic state on the ``large'' side of the $\nu$ELN.
+Assuming flavor equilibration on the small side, we formulated several new analytical prescriptions that aim to improve the existing formulations including the boxlike and the linear prescriptions proposed in Refs.~\cite{bhattacharyya2021fast,bhattacharyya2022elaborating,zaizen2023simple}, which provided analytical formulas to characterize the asymptotic state on the large side of the $\nu$ELN.
 One of our new proposals extends these existing ones and includes the second-order Legendre polynomial correction, resulting in a quadratic velocity dependence on the large side.
-More importantly, to overcome the artificial discontinuity encountered at the zero-crossing when using the box-like, linear, and quadratic expressions, we provided several new prescriptions that continuously connect the flavor conversion probabilities on the small and the large sides while respect the $\nu$ELN conservation.
+More importantly, to overcome the artificial discontinuity encountered at the zero crossing when using the boxlike, linear, and quadratic expressions, we provided several new prescriptions that continuously connect the flavor conversion probabilities on the small and the large sides while respecting the $\nu$ELN conservation.